 Environmental Racism in Hawaii and the Pacific Basin

-Haunani-Kay Trask is a prominent voice for indigenous rights in Hawaii and the Pacific Basin.
-She is Director of the Center for Hawaiian Studies at the University of Hawaii and the author of From a Native Daughter: Colonialism and Sovereignty in Hawaii.
+Haunani-Kay Trask, a scholar and poet, was a prominent voice for indigenous rights in Hawaii.
+With her sister Millani Trask, she was a founding member of Ka Lahui Hawaii, an organization that promoted self-determination for Native Hawaiians.
+She was Director of the Center for Hawaiian Studies at the University of Hawaii and the author of From a Native Daughter: Colonialism and Sovereignty in Hawaii.
+She passed away in 2021.